indirectDirectEnumeration69/FuzzyBug/README.md

 -reducing time complexity and thread overheads.

-= will soon set up a data encryption system with sock5 proxy redirects for any web communications.
+- will soon set up a data encryption system with sock5 proxy redirects for any web communications.
+- need to fully look through vm logic and makw sure its as full proof as possible before open enviroment use.